My Lucky Star (1938 film)

-My Lucky Star is a 1938 romantic comedy film.
+My Lucky Star is a 1938 American romantic comedy film.
 This was Norwegian ice-skating Olympic champion Sonja Henie's fourth film.

 Plot

 George Cabot Jr. (Cesar Romero), the son of a department store owner, enrolls the store's sports clerk Krista Nielsen (Sonja Henie) at a university to use her as an advertisement for their fashion department.

 George is trying to pay off cabaret singer Marcelle La Verne, who wants to annul their brief elopement.
 Marcelle threatens to name Krista as a co-respondent in her lawsuit.
 Krista has fallen for Larry Taylor at the college, where a skating exhibition lands her on the cover of Life magazine.